-We modify the original Hamiltonian equations so that the rate of change of $p$ and $\theta$ with respect to $t$ depends on $p$ and $\theta$ both.
-The easiest way to do so, is to incorporate $p$ and $\theta$ linearly in the equation of $\frac{dp}{dt}$ and $\frac{d\theta}{dt}$, respectively.
-That is, Hamiltonian equations are modified to
+We modify the original Hamiltonian equations so that the rate of change of $p$ and $\theta$ with respect to $t$ depends on both $p$ and $\theta$.
+One way to do so is to incorporate $p$ and $\theta$ linearly in the equation of $\frac{d\theta}{dt}$ and $\frac{dp}{dt}$, respectively.
+That is, the Hamiltonian equations are modified to

-Accordingly, the leap-frog algorithm is modified and is given below.
-Using Leap-frog algorithm for $\theta$ \cite{young2014leapfrog}, we have

-where $\beta =\left(1+ \beta^* \delta t\right).$ We set $|\beta|<1$, which implies $-2<\beta^* \delta t<0$.
-As will be seen subsequently, this restriction is necessary for the lagged correlations between the observations to tend to zero as the space-time lag tends to infinity.
-Now, for $p$, a numerical approximation can be done as